willlyyyx/will-mayorvoting/README.md

-# Optic Networks Mayor Voting UI
+# Mayor Voting UI

 A sleek and customizable in-game voting interface for FiveM, designed for immersive mayor elections.
-Built with `ox_lib`, `ox_target`, `oxmysql` and `QBX/ESX` support, and a custom HTML/CSS UI styled for Optic Networks.
+Built with `ox_lib`, `ox_target`, `oxmysql` and `QBX/ESX` support, and a custom HTML/CSS UI.

 ---